kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 | 2     | An optimiser that leverages the ML model and implements domain business logic to derive recommendations      | <ul> <li>A good design consideration might be to make it independent of the UI framework.</li> </ul>                                                                                                                                                                                                                                                                                                             |
 | 3     | User interface (UI) application                                                                              | <ul> <li>This can be a [`plotly`](https://plotly.com/python/) or [`streamlit`](https://streamlit.io/) dashboard.</li> <li>Or even a full-fledged front-end app leveraging JS framework like [`React`](https://react.dev/).</li> <li>Regardless, this component may know how to access the ML model, but it should probably not know anything about how it was trained and was Kedro involved or not.</li> </ul>  |

 A suggested solution in this case would be a **monorepo** design.
-Below is an example:
+Below is an example of such a project structure:

 ```text
 └── repo_root